outcomesinsights/conceptql/doc/metadata.md

 - basic_type
     - I don't know what this does but it seemed like information needed for Envy's JAM

-## Option Metadata Outline
+### Option Metadata Outline

 - type
     - Dictates what type of input the operator expects for this parameter
     - Can be one of the following types:
         - string
             - A string of text
-        - Integer
+        - integer
             - A whole number, positive or negative
+        - boolean
+            - Either true or false
+            - Can be respresented by a checkbox or similar, toggleable UI item
         - codelist
             - Eventually the UI should provide a sophisticated means of selecting codes from a specific terminology (specified by the vocab option)
             - For now, expect a comma delimited list of codes in a textarea